finos/FDC3/docs/api-bridging/spec.md

 ### Technology & Service Discovery
 Connections between desktop agents and the Desktop Agent Bridge will be made via websocket connections, with the bridge acting as the websocket server and each connected desktop agent as a client.

-The bridge SHOULD run on the same machine as the desktop agents, ensuring the websocket can be bound to the loopback adapter IP address (127.0.0.1), ensuring that the websocket is not exposed to wider networks.
-However, bridge implementations and desktop agents MAY support configuration of a specific alternative IP address to connect to.
+The bridge MUST run on the same machine as the desktop agents, and the websocket MUST be bound to the loopback adapter IP address (127.0.0.1), ensuring that the websocket is not exposed to wider networks.

-Bridge implementations SHOULD default to binding their websocket server to port XXXX, enabling simple discovery of a running bridge via attepting a socket connection to that port and handshake (as defined later in this proposal).
-However, bridge implementations and desktop agents MAY support configuration of a specific alternative port number to connect to.
+Bridge implementations SHOULD default to binding the recommended websocket server to port XXXX, enabling simple discovery of a running bridge via attempting a socket connection to that port and handshake (as defined later in this proposal).
+However, bridge implementations and desktop agents SHOULD support configuration of a alternative port range which can be scanned for connection.

+Both DAs and the bridge MUST support configuration of the bridging port and/or port range.

 As part of the Desktop Agent Bridging protocol, a bridge will implement "server" behavior by: